 Does the Linear Incision of FUT Hair Transplant Lead to More Inflammatory Swelling?

 Yes.
 The linear incision used in FUT hair transplant leads to more inflammatory swelling compared to FUE or DHI.
 This is due to larger tissue trauma, deeper surgical intervention, and a longer healing timeline.
+FUT is associated with more pronounced inflammatory swelling than FUE, given the larger surgical wound created during strip removal.

-Does DHI Hair Transplant Cause Less Swelling due to Minimal Graft Handling?
+Does DHI Hair Transplant Cause Less Swelling Due to Minimal Graft Handling?

 Yes.
 DHI hair transplant reduces swelling because it avoids channel creation and minimizes the time grafts spend outside the body.
 Less manipulation leads to less inflammation.